Why study BSc (Hons) Midwifery at BU?

 - Learn from experienced and knowledgeable registered midwives and other healthcare practitioners.

-Funding support: Midwifery students may be eligible for a non-repayable government training grant of at least £5,000 a year.
-Find out more about the funding.
+Funding support: Nursing students may be eligible for a non-repayable government training grant of at least £5,000 a year.
+Find out more information about the funding.
+Please note that this funding is not available for students on the Foundation Year, however you will be able to access it once you complete the Foundation Year and move onto the degree.

 Foundation Year: We have a Foundation Year option for UK students who do not meet the entry requirements for the degree course.
 This additional year of study will give you a grounding in the scientific skills needed to prepare you for the Midwifery degree, building your confidence, knowledge and skills for further study.
 After successful completion of the Foundation Year, you will progress to the full degree and begin your Midwifery study.
 The Foundation Year will be based at the Talbot Campus, Bournemouth.
 If you wish to study the degree at the Portsmouth Campus, you will be able to choose to this study location upon completing the foundation year in Bournemouth.